Program Description | Rates & Packages | Register & Purchase | Program Policies | Trainer Bios | Evaluation | Contact Us

 First, please read our Program Policies regarding Lateness, Expiration Dates and Refunds.

-BUY SESSIONS ONLINE anytime or visit us between 9am and 5pm, M-F in room 336.
-This should be done before your session begins.
+BUY SESSIONS ONLINE once you and your assigned trainer have confirmed a meeting time.
+You may also visit us between 9am and 5pm, M-F in room 336.
+Be sure to purchase the session before you meet with your trainer.
+Trainers are obligated to conduct a session before it has been purchased.
 Checks must be made out to Columbia University.
 Paying a trainer directly is PROHIBITED.

 Ensure your Dodge Physical Fitness Center membership status is current.
 Non-members are not eligible to participate in DFC training and may not solicit our trainers for non-DFC training.